Homophobia in German politics: How things have changed | DW | 24.09.2020

 It was not until February 2001 that homosexual couples were allowed equal status under the Basic Law and granted the right to have civil partnerships, under the coalition government of the center-left Social Democrats (SPD) and the Green party.

 The German parliament finally voted for equal marriage in 2017.
-But right up until then, there were many — mostly conservative — Members of Parliament who opposed the law.
+But right up until then, there were many — mostly conservative — members of parliament who opposed the law.
 Some 225 out of 309 CDU (and CSU, their Bavarian sister party) members voted against it.
 Chancellor Angela Merkel was among them.
-In the run-up to the vote, she had called for every parliamentarian to be free to make their own decision.
+In the run-up to the vote, she had called for parliamentarians to be free to make their own decisions rather than vote according to a party line.

 Later he said he had partly made the remarks because he knew the tabloid media were preparing reports about his homosexuality.
 Wowereit was elected mayor and served for over a decade.